dynumo/passage-of-time-mcp/README.md

 INFO:     34.162.142.92:0 - "POST /messages/?session_id=e21108cecbf646ffb7effe14dd856b3d HTTP/1.1" 202 Accepted
 ```

-Eventually, you will want to deploy this MCP server to a cloud provider such as Render.com, so your LLM doesn't have to contend with the unreliable nature of your local machine.
+Eventually, you will want to deploy this MCP server to a cloud provider such as Render.com or Sliplane.io, so your LLM doesn't have to contend with the unreliable nature of your local machine.

 ## 📝 License